blackhillsinfosec/FreeLabFriday_Labs/IntroClassFiles/Tools/IntroClass/bluespawnIntroClass/Bluespawn.md

 >[!NOTE]
 >
->When prompted, press Y to install the modules.
+>If prompted, press Y to install the modules.

 ```ps
 Import-Module .\Invoke-AtomicRedTeam.psm1